Napier City Council proposes selling all 377 of its council houses

-Napier City Council is considering selling all of its 377 council owned units because it is struggling to meet the costs of maintaining and upgrading them.
+Napier City Council is considering selling all of its 377 housing units because it is struggling to meet the costs of maintaining and upgrading them.

+Councillor Maxine Boag said the community will need to be loud if they want the units to stay.

-The council says raising the rent on the units to keep up with the work that's needed on the ageing homes is not an option. as it would defeat the propose of the affordable housing.
+The council said raising the rent on the units to keep up with the work that's needed on the ageing homes is not an option as it would defeat the propose of the affordable housing.

+Residents living in the council owned homes are provided subsidised rents based on income which is set at a maximum of 30 per cent of household income.

 A recent review of the NCC's housing portfolio identified that the council couldn't continue to provide housing where costs were funded solely through rents.

+"This is not the be all or end all, the council is just looking for the community's opinion," Boag said.

-The Napier City Council's People & Places Committee is now set to consider a resolution to publicly consult on Council's social housing provision options at its meeting next Thursday, 3 February.
+Napier City Council's People & Places Committee is set to consider a resolution to publicly consult on council's social housing provision options at its meeting next Thursday, February 3.

-There are three proposed options that the councils will be looking at:
+The three proposed options council will be looking at includes keeping the units in 100% council ownership, sell some of the housing units or sell all of the units.

+Boag is urging Napier residents to read the proposal and have their say through the submission possess.

 "We're particularly concerned about the growing need for affordable rentals for superannuitants and the high demand for affordable housing in Napier.